 Now, Carson Ellis has written and illustrated Home and it’s every bit as gorgeous.
 But this time it’s the sentiment that moved me.

-Home as any place, as a reflection of who we are, as something that binds us to our community, as something unique and special.
-All of this is reflected in Ellis’ charming illustrations and simple words.
+Home as any place, as a reflection of who we are, as something that binds us to our community, as something unique and special—all of this is reflected in Ellis’s charming illustrations and simple words.

 There are lots of interesting contrasts in the pictures that lend themselves to pondering and questioning: contrasts such as the page that shows a tall ship approaching land with a wigwam.
 The two types of homes and the competing interests of the people are present and waiting to be considered, but can also be viewed simply as two more types of homes.

-There’s a smattering of mythology and fairy tales mixed in with real life homes, and a mix of ancient and modern homes too.
+There’s a smattering of mythology and fairytales mixed in with real life homes, as well as a mix of ancient and modern homes.

 Winston Churchill is credited with saying: "We shape our buildings; thereafter they shape us.”
 Home is perfect for prompting reflection on the judgments we make of our own homes or the homes of others—that’s a good thing since our homes are so very important in making us who we are.